daniel-keitel/fluid_bending/README.md

 This repo is the home to my Vulkan Raytracing test project morphed into university project for the Lecture "Physically-based Simulation in Computer Graphics" by Prof. Dr.-Ing.
-Tobias Günther  (Chair of Visual Computing; Friedrich-Alexander-Universität)
+Tobias Günther  (Chair of Visual Computing; Friedrich-Alexander-Universität).

 In collaboration with Michael Braun, who mainly worked on the Fluid simulation shader and external tools, to create force field animations.

 The Fluid simulation uses compute shaders on an asynchronous compute queue.
 The raytracing is implemented with a separate pipeline.
+This means it should "work" on quite old hardware like a GTX 1060 (no hardware acceleration -> slow).
+If the raytracing extensions are missing, the application will fall back and render the fluid simulation as a point cloud.
+For older hardware use `--potato` to enable the low demand mode.

 The Vulkan framework [liblava](https://github.com/liblava/liblava) is used as base.
 Since this framework doesn't support raytracing an extension was created [liblava_rtt_extension](./liblava_rtt_extension).

-This extension was my first project working with the Vulkan raytracing extension, so some architecture decisions were made, on unpractical assumptions, making it difficult to use in projects that don't want to bundle an instance buffer element and a blas instance together.
+This extension was my first project working with the Vulkan raytracing extension, so some architecture decisions were made, on unpractical assumptions.

-If anyone is interested in using it, please contact me.
-I may fixe some issues with it and publish it separately, or even try to contribute it to liblava.

 ## Setup